Why are they called “Heat & Eat?”

 What about your packaging?

-We kept the overwrap simple, recyclable and brown to use as little paper or dyes as possible – it’s there so the bowls stand up and you can find them in the store.
+We kept the overwrap simple and recyclable, using as little paper as possible – it’s there so the bowls stand up and you can find them in the store.
 The bowls themselves are compostable.
 The film is needed for freshness.
 Can you find all the bears?

 Where can I find your bowls?

-In the freezer case at all 3 Lakewinds Coop locations and Eastside Coop, Linden Hills Coop and The Wedge Lyndale in Minneapolis, and in Wisconsin at Whole Earth in River Falls and Fine Acres in St Croix.
-Delivered via Instacart when you shop through Lakewinds or another co-op connected with Instacart.
-Or schedule pickups through Frank & Ernest Foods or our Square site.
-You can also find us at about half of the Mill City Farmer’s markets – check our facebook events section for specific dates.
-There we serve several recipes hot to eat during the market, and the to-go bowls.
+In the freezer case at all 3 Lakewinds Coop locations, Linden Hills Coop, The Wedge Lyndale and Kieran’s Kitchen in Minneapolis, and in Wisconsin at Whole Earth in River Falls and Fine Acres in St Croix.
+Delivered via Instacart when you shop through a store that carries us, or through Market Wagon.
+Or schedule pickups through our Square site.
+You can also find us at about half of the Mill City Farmer’s and East Isles markets – check our facebook events section for specific dates.

-Please send us your questions and suggestions using the email function on this site or via our facebook or instagram pages.
+Please send us your questions and suggestions using the contact section on this site, or via our facebook or instagram pages.